Honor Band Competition Rules and Entry

 iv. audition excerpts,

-v. or sectionals that are directly in support of, or contain content within, the repertoire planned for the submission.
+v. sectionals that are directly in support of, or contain content within, the repertoire planned for the submission.

 c.
 February 1 – Entry portal opens on www.tmea.org